telerik/justmock-docs/advanced-usage/private-accessor.md

 __PrivateAccessor__ is using the reflection API to invoke the required method.
 When that method throws exception, the reflection API is automatically wrapping it in a [TargetInvocationException](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.targetinvocationexception?view=netframework-4.8).
 This could cause inconvenience in determining what the original problem is.

-__PrivateAccessor.RethrowOriginalOnCallMethod__ is a boolean property that solves that problem by controling whether the original exception should be thrown or not.
+__PrivateAccessor.RethrowOriginalOnCallMethod__ is a boolean property that solves that problem by controlling whether the original exception should be thrown or not.
 For backward compatibility, *the default value is __false__*.

-To better illustrate the usage of this property consinder the following code sample:
+To better illustrate the usage of this property, consider the following code sample:

 #### Sample setup
 ```C#